Empire Professional Baseball League

 The Empire Professional Baseball League (EPBL) is an independent baseball league that began play in 2016.
 The Empire League plays a 40-game regular season followed by a five-game post season.
-The five-team league consists exclusively of teams based in Upstate New York.
+The five-team league consists exclusively of teams based in Upstate New York and presents themselves as a developmental league affiliated with the Frontier League.
 League offices are in Tampa, Florida.